 EVOLUTION OF THE MARTINI

 Often referred to as the "Silver Bullet" (because of this quote by William Emerson, Jr.: "and when that first martini hits the liver like a silver bullet, there is a sigh of contentment that can be heard in Dubuque"), the current recipe for a classic martini is five parts gin to one part vermouth.
 A Dry Martin reduces the vermouth, depending on the taste preferences, from just a splash to simply coating the inside of the glass.
 It is said the Winston Churchill's idea of a dry martini was to look at the bottle of vermouth from across the room!
-The Classic Martini is most often served with an olive as garnish, but a softer version is served with a twist of lemon rind.
+The Classic Martini is most often served with an olive as garnish, but the vintage version is served with a twist of lemon rind.

 Current tastes prefer vodka instead of gin, though purists claim this is not a classic martini but a Vodkatini or a Kangaroo.
-In most upscale cocktail lounges these days you will find what I call "designer martinis" in a variety of recipes from the ground breaking Appletini to the downright decadence of dessert martinis like my Chocolate Martinis.
+In most upscale cocktail lounges these days you will find what I call "designer martinis" in a variety of recipes from the ground breaking Appletini to the downright decadence of dessert martinis like my Chocolate Martini.
 For the glamorati of today if you serve it in a martini glass it's a martini.
 Fine by me, because it was the elegant and sophisticated martini glass that really began my own martini obsession.

 INTERESTING MARTINI FACTS